hqdncw/vault-autopilot/README.md

 # vault-autopilot

-Effortlessly manage your secrets and other Vault resources with the power of automation.
+Effortlessly manage your Vault secrets with the power of automation.